National Animal of India | Indian National Animal

-The magnificent Tiger Panthera tigris (linnaeus), the Indian national animal, is a rich-colored well-striped animal with a short coat.
+The magnificent Tiger Panthera tigris (Linnaeus), the Indian national animal, is a rich-colored well-striped animal with a short coat.
 The combination of grace, strength, power has earned the tiger great respect and high esteem.
-Indian tigers are famous all over the world and one of the main attractions for the lovers of wild life.
-They are the crowning glory and the light of the Indian wild life.
+Indian tigers are famous all over the world and one of the main attractions for lovers of wildlife.
+They are the crowning glory and the light of Indian wildlife.

-Tough, muscular, majestic tigers roam about the Sunderbans of Bengal “burning bright in the darkness of the night.”
+Tough, muscular, majestic tigers roam about the Sunderbans of Bengal “burning brightly in the darkness of the night.”
 The natives of the forest worship the tiger as the deity that gives them honey and wax.
 The Sunderbans are their main habitat for their thick forests of Sunder trees.
-They feed on fish, cattle and sometimes human beings.
+They feed on fish, cattle, and sometimes human beings.
 The man-eaters are the most dreaded of all wild beasts.
 It is a common belief that a tiger does not harm anyone who has offered prayers to him.
-Tigers are fast runners, excellent swimmers and their eyesight is strong.
+Tigers are fast runners, excellent swimmers and their eyesight are strong.

 Female Bengal Tigers measure around 5 to 6 feet in length (without their tail), and 7 to 9, with their tail.
 They weigh around 250 to 450 pounds (110 to 200 kg).
 They stand about 2 feet (75 cm) tall at the shoulder.
 They have a maximum skull length of about 8 to 12 inches long.
 An average female Bengal Tiger living in the wild will weigh about 300-350 pounds (140-160 kg), stand 2 feet (0.8 m) tall, and stretch about 8 feet (2.4 m) in length head to tail.

 Suggested Read: National Symbols Of India